ucdavis-bioinformatics-training/2019-March-Bioinformatics-Prerequisites/monday/command-line-intro-challenge-solutions.md

     second
     third

-... then here's how to create a new file with the second half before the first:
+and you want to create a new file with the second half before the first:

     tail -n 1 test.txt > test2.txt
     head -n 1 test.txt >> test2.txt

-... just change the size of the head and tail for a larger file you want to rearrange.
-Want the middle 20 lines of a 60-line file? "head -n 40 file.txt | tail -n 20".
+For a larger file you want to rearrange, just change the size of the head and tail.
+Want the middle 20 lines of a 60-line file?

+	head -n 40 file.txt | tail -n 20

 CHALLENGE #3